loosolab/UROPA/docs_rst/custom.rst

 **Table 3:** GTF file download from UCSC table browser for wgEncodeAwgTfbsBroadHuvecCtcfUniPk

-The major problem with the UCSC GTF file is that in this the exon location and not the tfbs location is displayed.
+Using the UCSC Table Browser, it is also possible downloading the different tables in GTF file format.
+But the problem with those GTF files is that in the exon locations and not the tfbs locations are displayed.
 That means, the peaks that should be annotated cannot be annotated for them tfbs itself.
 That is why the tables should be downloaded with the output format
-'all fields from selected table' or with 'select fields from primary and related tabs'.
+'all fields from selected table' or with 'select fields from primary and related tabs' and transform them by using the UROPA to GFT utility.

 .. _UCSC Table Browser: https://genome.ucsc.edu/cgi-bin/hgTables?hgsid=502498195_cPIoMqXhw14ApzQemlpIvSHD9o8D